acmsigsoft/EmpiricalStandards/docs/GroundedTheory.md

 Steve Adolph, Wendy Hall, and Philippe Kruchten.
 2011.
 Using grounded theory to study the experience of software development. *Empirical Software Engineering*.
 16, 4 (2011), 487–513.

+Khaldoun M. Aldiabat and Carole-Lynne Le Navenec.
+"Data Saturation: The Mysterious Step in Grounded Theory Methodology." _The Qualitative Report_, vol. 23, no. 1, 2018, pp. 245-261.

 Kathy Charmaz.
 2014. *Constructing grounded theory*.
 Sage.